airbytehq/airbyte/airbyte-integrations/README.md

     1. [MyPy](https://pypi.org/project/mypy/) to check type usage

 At Airbyte, we use IntelliJ IDEA for development.
 Although it is possible to develop integrations with any IDE, we typically recommend IntelliJ IDEA or PyCharm, since we actively work towards compatibility.
+Our typical development flow is to have one Intellij project for Java development with Gradle and a separate Intellij project for Python.
 The following setup steps are written for IntelliJ IDEA but should have similar equivalents for PyCharm:
 1. Install the [Pydantic](https://plugins.jetbrains.com/plugin/12861-pydantic) plugin.
 This will help autocompletion with some of our internal types.
 1. We recommend using one project for Java development with Gradle and a separate project for Python.